pjekel/cbtree/documentation/FileStore.md

 > The basePath is a URI reference (rfc 3986) relative to the server's document root used to
 > compose the root directory.
 If this variable is set it overwrites the basePath parameter
-> in any query string and therefore becomes the server wide basepath.
+> in any HTTP query string and therefore becomes the server wide basepath.

 	CBTREE_BASEPATH /system/wide/path